-These compact, well-branched, 2-3 foot tall plants bloom in under 4 months from seed!
-They are the fastest flowering foxgloves available.
-Dalmatians foxgloves produce reliable, strong, first year flowers, which completely encircle the stems with evenly spaced, relatively upward facing blooms.
-Remove old flower spikes the first season, and the plants will bloom heavily again the following year.
-They are superb container plants, performing beautifully even in small pots.
+Fastest foxglove from seed to flowers!
+These compact, well-branched, 2-3 ft. tall plants bloom in under 4 months from seed!
+'Dalmatian' foxgloves produce reliable, strong, first year flowers.
+They completely encircle their stems with evenly spaced, relatively upward facing bells.
+Remove old flower spikes first season, plants will bloom heavily again the following year.
+Superb container plants, perform beautifully even in small pots.
 In the garden use in mixed borders, or mass along paths or fences.
 Winter hardy to zone 5.

 Cream colored bells with purple interior freckles.

 These are the first F1 hybrid foxgloves available to the home gardener, they feature magnificent spikes of huge speckled, rose, cream, lavender or white trumpets the very first year.
 The vigorous, well-branched plants grow to 42-48″ tall and 24-30″ wide.
 Winter hardy to zone 4.
 Seed is pelleted for easy and efficient sowing.

 CAMELOT LAVENDER Foxglove

 CAMELOT WHITE Foxglove

 Individual Foxglove Varieties